dragonpilee/tuition-billing/README.md

 ## Usage

-Enter Student Details:
+1. Enter Student Details:

 Input the student’s name.
 Select the rate per hour from the dropdown.

-Lock Details:
+2. Lock Details:

 Click the "Lock Details" button to finalize student details and enable entry addition.
-Add Entries:
+3. Add Entries:

 Enter the month, date, and hours for each session.
 Click "Add Entry" to add the entry to the list.
-View Summary:
+4. View Summary:

 The total hours and total bill will be automatically updated.
 Generate PDF:

-Click "Save as PDF" to generate and download a PDF report of the billing statement.
+5. Click "Save as PDF" to generate and download a PDF report of the billing statement.

-Files
+## Files
-index.html: Main HTML file for the application. styles.css: Custom styles for the application. script.js: JavaScript file for functionality and interactivity.
+index.html: Main HTML file for the application.

+styles.css: Custom styles for the application.

+script.js: JavaScript file for functionality and interactivity.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
 Bootstrap for styling and responsiveness. jsPDF and jsPDF-AutoTable for PDF generation.
-Contact
-For any questions or issues, please contact your-email@example.com

 ## How to Contribute